Lethal Weapons of Our Distant Past.

-The ability of our ancestors have allowed us to conquer enemies, protect our homes, reinforce our nations sovereignty and more importantly provide us with food.
-In our distant history the human animal used its greater hand dexterity and our own primate intelligence, to form crude instruments to tilt the balance of power and nature in our favour.
+The weapons of our ancestors have allowed us to conquer enemies, protect our homes, reinforce our national sovereignty and more importantly provide us with food.
+In our distant history, the human-animal used its greater hand dexterity and our own primate intelligence, to form crude instruments to tilt the balance of power and nature in our favour.

-Whether or not the weapon's of our past were originally designed for hunting prey or defending territory is a question I for one would not be prepared to answer.
-The earliest humans would have fashioned spear's, bows and sling's to augment their arsenal of projectile weapon's such as rocks.
+Whether or not the weapons of our past were originally designed for hunting prey or defending territory is a question I for one would not be prepared to answer.
+The earliest humans would have fashioned spears, bows and slings to augment their arsenal of projectile weapons such as rocks.

 The technology of our current age has also refined and optimised the weapons of our past.
-Today we have bows made of carbon fibre and steel, which owe's more now to engineering than the artisan craft of bowyering.
-I would argue though, that the modern sports style bow lacks the style and beauty of a pain staking hand-made traditional re-curve horse-bow.
+Today, we have bows made of carbon fibre and steel, which owes more now to engineering than the artisan craft of bowyering.
+I would argue though, that the modern sports style bow lacks the style and beauty of a painstaking hand-made traditional re-curve horse-bow.
 But both bows would obviously have their own merits, and in the right conditions are both extremely lethal.

 Our current technology has given us more precise, durable and lethal weaponry.
 At the most deadly end of our innovations, our scientists have created a more effective tool for killing and maiming.
-Many of our armed forces possess weapon's which can obliterate cities and destroy the works of nature.
+Many of our armed forces possess weapons which can obliterate cities and destroy the works of nature.
 Our ability to split atoms results in the potential for mass destruction or total global annihilation.
 We now have the ability to use biological and chemical agents to remove our enemies from their own lands.

 The Scorpion was a weapon that struck fear into the hearts of the enemies of the Roman Empire.
 The Scorpion was deployed with every legion, were these formidable projectile weapons were used to great effect.
-The Scorpion propelled a spear shaped projectile weapon at great speed and with deadly accuracy.
+The Scorpion propelled a spear-shaped projectile weapon at great speed and with deadly accuracy.

 The Scorpion was able to decimate advancing enemy infantry and was of great value in demoralising its opponents.
 The Scorpion was less of a siege weapon and more of a forerunner of a cannon.

 As an artillery piece, the scorpion was used throughout the Western and Byzantine Roman Empire.
-The Cannon eventually replaced the Scorpion in the Byzantine Empire, when cannons became more fashionable and more lethal in their larger blast radius.
+The Cannon eventually replaced the Scorpion in the Byzantine Empire, when cannons became more fashionable and more lethal with their larger blast radius.

-The Recurve horsebow
+The Recurve Horsebow

-The Recurve horsebow was used extensively by the Eurasian tribes in their efforts to conquer lands and raid enemies loot.
+The Recurve Horsebow was used extensively by the Eurasian tribes in their efforts to conquer lands and raid enemies loot.
 The Recurve Horsebow was a light cavalry weapon which allowed the rider to operate quickly with "Hit and Run" tactics.
-The Mongolian Golden Hoard put this weapon to great use in conquering an area from modern day China into Russia and Eastern Europe.
+The Mongolian Golden Hoard put this weapon to great use in conquering an area from modern-day China into Russia and Eastern Europe.

 The Horsebow was much smaller than the "English" Longbow and was crafted using wood, horn and sinew.
 The Horsebow was able to shoot greater distances, due to the stored kinetic energy from the bows compressed design.
 The distance an arrow could fly was dependant on the archers own draw-strength, and special arrows were designed to limit the distance they could travel.
 The design of this lethal weapon allowed a mounted horseman to fire multiple arrows off at the enemy, and skilled warriors could fire these off at speed.

 Greek fire was primary used in a defensive capacity, it was very useful in siege situations.
 There is also evidence suggesting that Greek fire stopped massive Viking raids in the 8th to 10th centuries.
-The devastation Greek fire would have wreaked on a Viking armada would have been catastrophic.
+The devastation Greek Fire would have wreaked on a Viking armada would have been catastrophic.

-Which weapon listed is the most lethalSee results without voting
+Which weapon listed is the most lethal

 Other Related Hubs